20320514: A Plot Guide

-7 "God could then take in that information, repair it, then release it...
+7 "God continuously takes in that information, repairs it, then releases it...
 However, the organ that takes in information is a Sense Sphere, and there are many of them buried all over in the real world of this setting.
-Rather than being tactile, they're organs that can take in or export information and have a spherical shape to maximize their effective surface area."
+Rather than being tactile, they're organs that can take in or export information and have a spherical shape to increase their effective surface area."
 “Long Interview with Kazunari Yonemitsu.”
 Baroque World Guidance , Softbank, 1998.

 8 "Beyond the tall fences lay the ocean, across which several long bridges had been built.
 Their destination was a man-made island rising above the waves.… A special area.
 From government headquarters to the head offices of some corporate groups, all the central institutions of the country had gathered together on that island."
 Shimizu, Mariko.
 “Baroquism Syndrome, volume 3.”
 Baroque World Guidance , Softbank, 1998.
 The idea that this area is located in Japan is an assumption, but a safe one, considering that "Baroquism Syndrome" clearly takes place in Japan due to nearly everyone having Japanese names.
 It is unknown how the location of God was determined, but it seems as if it would have been with the use of the Perception program.

 9 "An object that is said to be the very core of something’s existence."
 “Baroque Encyclopedia.”
 Baroque Report Z , Sting, 2000.

 10 "Pure water, or the Idea Sefirah, is the core of an individual person.
 Idea Sefirot can be obtained through the act of purification."
 Mind Reading Thing, Baroque .
 Sting, 1998.

 11 Yonemitsu, Kazunari (@yonemitsu). “天城九詩郎って名前だったということにしようか、上級天使様。” Oct.
 8th, 2014, 9:50 AM.
 Tweet .

 12 "The Sense Spheres here are manmade devices created by the Archangel, for the purpose of streaming false information."
 Research Angel, Baroque .
 Sting, 1998.

 13 "It is my wish that the distortion vanish and the Archangel be brought to justice.
 The artificial Sense Spheres drove him mad.
 I can't think of any other explanation."
 Koriel Member, Baroque .
 Sting, 1998.